jonnor/datascience-master/tip360/report.md

 ### Who may want to track noise

+Noise pollutants:

-Noise pollutants: To ensure compliance with noise regulations, and protect against false accusations.
+To ensure compliance with noise regulations, and protect against false accusations.

 * Operators of road, railroad, airports and ports
 * Construction and industry companies
 * Hotel and apartment managers.
 Ensure guests dont cause too much noise.
-* Restaurants, bar and club managers.
+* Restaurants, bar and club managers

-Those affected by noise pollution
+Those affected by noise pollution.

 * House owners
 * Workers